Skip to main content

 Dehydration is also a major cause of hangover symptoms.

-"Sitting in the sun means you are at increased risk of overheating, which has the potential to become heat exhaustion and ultimately, heatstroke," explains Dr Lee.
+"Sitting in the sun means you are more likely to overheat, which has the potential to become heat exhaustion and ultimately, heatstroke," explains Dr Lee.

-Each year in England and Wales, there are on average nearly 800 excess deaths associated with heat6.
+Each year in England and Wales, there are nearly 800 excess deaths associated with heat6.

 "Being too hot puts strain on your heart too, increasing the risk of strokes and heart attacks."